karimelyy/alx_capstone_project/README.md

 # Roadmap and future enhancements: :fire:

-+ I will keep upgrading this app according to what users will need !
-+ I will try to make it easier to work with.
+Future enhancements for the task manager application may include:
++ Integration with calendar applications for seamless deadline management.
++ Collaboration features to allow users to share tasks and collaborate with team members.
++ Mobile application development for enhanced accessibility and usability.

 # Contact information: :fire:

-I'm ABDELKRIM ELOUAHABI a young ALX student that will be a great developer.
+I'm ABDELKRIM ELOUAHABI a dedicated ALX student passionate about software development and project management.

-you can contact me here : elkarims30@gmail.com
+Feel free to reach out to me via email at : elkarims30@gmail.com

 :heart:   :heart:   :heart:   :heart:   :heart:   :heart:   :heart: